cirosantilli/git-tutorial/index.md

     100644 blob a0061019ab73e09ead85b90a8041e71108148bcb	.vimrc
     100644 blob a3db99ea9cda27e10e5a8091618491946bf4bb10	README.md
     040000 tree b110e36127f6578433bd68633c68dc8aa96c4f5e	app

+TODO: what is the exact format of tree objects?
+It is not this plain text representation, since sing it with `git hash-object` fails, and the SHA of the empty tree is different from that of the empty blob.

 As we can see, it contains other trees and blobs, just like the output of `ls-tree`.